-West Africa's Guinea-Bissau was part of the Portuguese Empire for centuries and was once known as the Slave Coast; today 14% of the population speaks Portuguese.
+West Africa's Guinea-Bissau was part of the Portuguese Empire for centuries.

 But today the nation has a massive foreign debt and an economy that relies heavily on foreign aid.
 It has become transhipment point for Latin American drugs.